sensiren/jekyll-now/_posts/2017-10-17-toy-review-vesper-crave.md

 [instagram url=https://www.instagram.com/p/BQx-LqjhjSO]
 <h4>Final Thoughts</h4>
 I love my <em>Vesper</em>.
 I wear it almost every day and have recommend it to plenty of friends.
-I find it best lends itself to spontaneous play and travelling light.
+I find it best lends itself to spontaneous play and traveling light.

 As a sex toy it is simple, versatile and effective.
 As an accessory it's sexy and sophisticated.